Certificate of Good Standing quick facts

-In this guide, we will explain exactly what a certificate of good standing is, when you need one, how to get it, how much it costs, and what to do if your business is not currently in good standing.
-If you are preparing to open a bank account, apply for financing, or register in another state, this will walk you through what to expect.
+In this guide, learn what a certificate of good standing is, when you need one, how to get it, how much it costs, and what to do if your business is no longer in good standing.

 What is a Certificate of Good Standing?